Commercial IP Audio (AoIP)

 Commercial IP audio applications and wider commercial AoIP audio system designs, leverage and interconnect via IP based network infrastructure topologies (eg. LAN, WAN & Internet / VPN).
 Freed from restrictive traditional cable connectivity, AoIP can enable enhanced audio application design with flexible installation and deployment opportunities.
 Some examples of how IP audio can create improved audio design solutions and solve incumbent issues presented with traditional audio are as follows:

 Deployment & Topology: Traditional audio deployment and installation topologies are built around restrictive cabling arrangements and limited audio distribution technologies.
 IP audio (IP speakers and supporting IP devices / system equipment) can be deployed and installed wherever the wired or WiFi IP network exists.
-Improved deployment and design topologies can be created using IP audio that would prove difficult or impossible for traditional audio to achieve (eg. an inter-site public address/PA system using the customers internet VPN.... or perhaps a large site where a customer requires a 'single' speaker 500m away from the main system or nearest speaker line/connection).
-Example: For a project in a 5* London hotel, our customer required a PA/'tannoy' audio application with 100+ speakers and a series of new microphones on the main reception desk.
+Improved deployment and design topologies can be created using IP audio that would prove difficult or impossible for traditional audio to achieve (eg. an inter-site public address / PA system using the customers internet VPN.... or perhaps a large site where a customer requires a 'single' speaker 500m away from the main system or nearest speaker line/connection).
+Example: For a project in a 5* London hotel, our customer required a PA / 'tannoy' audio application with 100+ speakers and a series of new microphones on the main reception desk.
 The Problem: extremely limited access/routes for new cabling.
 Traditionally, the customer was faced with very expensive and disruptive building works to create cable route access.
 The Solution: the availability of network points behind the reception desk area and throughout the core / levels of the building meant we could readily configure, deploy & install IP speakers and simply 'plug in' IP microphones to the reception desk - simple!